ndlopes-github/RailwayOptSitePos/README.md

 To run the model, follow the steps below:

 0. Open a console or terminal at the project directory.
-1. Create the directories: mkdir plots data data/sims data/exp_pro

-      > These directories are required in order to save the output files.

-2. Run the following command: julia scripts/model_sim.jl
+1. Run the following command:

+      >julia scripts/model_sim.jl

-   >  This command executes one instance of the model with n = 64 (refer to Table 3 for more details).
+         This command executes one instance of the model with n = 64 (see Table 3 for more details).

 * Note: The previous command can be replaced by the usage of an IDE such as VSCode or by running the script in the Julia REPL.